Best movies like Easy to Look At

 SHE'S GOOD LOOKIN' AND GOOD LOVIN', TOO!

 A unique, carefully handpicked, selection of the best movies like Easy to Look At Starring Gloria Jean, Kirby Grant, J. Edward Bromberg, Eric Blore, and more.
-If you liked Easy to Look At then you may also like: The Yanks Are Coming, Wake Up and Dream, Walking My Baby Back Home, White Christmas, Rhythm Parade and many more popular movies featured on this list.
+If you liked Easy to Look At then you may also like: Wake Up and Dream, Walking My Baby Back Home, Rhythm Parade, Jazz Heaven, The Affair of Susan and many more popular movies featured on this list.
 You can further filter the list even more or get a random selection from the list of similar movies, to make your selection even easier.

 In this musical, a talented aspiring costume designer leaves her small town to seek her fortune in the Big Apple.
 The girl, who is also a singer, soon begins establishing herself in the fashion industry, but when a rival accuses her of stealing a pattern, her career is nearly destroyed.
 Fortunately, a handsome, romantic hero is around to help her clear her name.
 Songs include: "Come Along My Heart", "That does It", "Swing Low Sweet Lariat" and "Is You Is or Is You Ain't My Baby?".